OpenRCT2/docs/installing/installing-on-linux-bsd.rst

 Getting the RCT1 files (optional, but recommended)
 --------------------------------------------------

+Depending on your situation, your RCT1 install may be autodetected.
+If not, you will have provide a location manually.

 Extracting the RCT1 files works much the same way as those from RCT2.

 Steam